The best local moving companies in New York

 - Parking permits: Some cities require you to get a parking permit for moving trucks.
 Check your new local regulations before moving day so you’re not caught off guard.

-- State regulator: You can quickly check a Pennsylvania moving license and its current status on the state regulator’s official website here.
+- State regulator: Quickly check the status of a Pennsylvania moving license anytime on the official state regulator’s website, here.

-- Moving permits: You don’t need a moving permit in Pennsylvania, but it’s a good idea to look into local parking rules before your move.
+- Moving permits: No moving permit is required in Pennsylvania, but be sure to check local parking regulations before your move.

 - Mover’s insurance: By law, interstate moving companies are required to provide basic insurance coverage, known as “released value protection,” at no extra cost.
 In Pennsylvania, movers typically offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For more comprehensive coverage, inquire about Full Value Protection with the moving company, or explore third-party insurance options for tailored plans.
 Consider coverage limits, additional costs, and reviews before making a decision.